Skip to main navigation Skip to main content

 Legal terms A-Z

-• Common law protection of trafficking victims for offences committed as a result of being trafficked: Where the statutory defence for such victims under the Modern Slavery Act 2015 s45 fails to apply, the defence may wish to argue that a case against a trafficking victim for offences committed as a result of being trafficked is an abuse of process.1
+• there is a protection in common law for victims of trafficking (VoT) for offences committed as a result of being trafficked: Where the statutory defence for such victims under the Modern Slavery Act 2015 s45 fails to apply, the defence may wish to argue that a case against a trafficking victim for offences committed as a result of being trafficked is an abuse of process.

 Subscribe to Abuse of Process